Frobenius manifolds and quantum groups: KZ connections and isomonodromy deformation

-\begin{rmk} Since $u$ is restricted to the subset $\C\subset \h_{\rm reg}^\IR$, the only two Stokes rays are positive and negative real axis.
-In general, the isomonodromy deformation requires more care since Stokes rays may split into distinct rays under arbitrarily small deformations of $u$.
-However, the isomonodromic KZ connection is defined for any $u$ in a neighbourhood of $u_0$ in $\h_{\rm reg}$, and has already encoded the isomonodromy deformation.
-See the discussion below. \end{rmk} One checks that the isomonodromic KZ connection $\nabla\IKZ$, $\nabla_\ISO$ is flat: the equation \eqref{gauge} for $T(u)$ is nothing other than the integrability condition for the isomonodromic KZ connection.
-These are two equivalent approaches to the isomonodromy deformation problem in the spirit of Jimbo-Miwa-Ueno [\cite{JMU} Section 3]: \begin{enumerate} \item To start from a family of functions $F_\hbar(z, u)$, parametrized by some $u$, having the monodromy/Stokes data, independent of $u$, and to derive a system of linear differential equations in $(z, u)$ for $F_\hbar(z, u)$.
+It also follows from Proposition \ref{solISO} that the ratio of the canonical solutions $\mathcal{F}_{\hbar\pm}$, i.e., the quantum Stokes matrices $S^{u_0}_{\hbar\pm}(u)$ of the iKZ connection, are locally constant.
+Thus Sections \ref{sec:StokesMa} and \ref{sec:isodeformation} take respectively two equivalent approaches to the isomonodromy deformation problem in the spirit of Jimbo-Miwa-Ueno \cite[Section 3]{JMU}: \begin{enumerate} \item To start from a family of functions $\mathcal{F}_\hbar(z, u)$, parametrized by some $u$, having the monodromy/Stokes data, independent of $u$, and to derive a system of linear differential equations in $(z, u)$ for $\mathcal{F}_\hbar(z, u)$.

 \item To construct non-linear differential equations on the space of singularity data, so that each solution leaf (viewed as a family of ordinary differential equations) corresponds to one and the same partial monodromy data. \end{enumerate}